 Scenario Planning: Uncertainties and stories about the future

 Scenario planning builds stories about the future that can be used to inform strategy, drive innovation, or create thought leadership.
 The process involves understanding the uncertainties related to a focal question, like “what will work look like in 2030?”
 The process then explores a range of ways that question might play out under different social, technological, economic, environmental, and political circumstances.
 The documentation of those stories become the scenario narratives.

-All of our strategic services include the potential use of long-range scenarios to assist in the strategic dialog.
+All of our strategic services include the potential use of long-range scenarios to assist in strategic dialog.
 Scenarios help organizations challenge assumptions, develop early warning systems, and avoid surprises.

 Strategic planning typically answers the following questions: